In a first for the country, Malaysia has been confirmed as the host of Clean Air Asia’s 10th Better Air Quality (BAQ) Conference in 2018.

 “Immediate transformative action and technological innovation is needed to hold global average temperature rise to below 2°C on pre-industrial levels, as stipulated in the Paris Agreement, and to achieve the United Nations’ Sustainable Development Goals.

 Mr Pedersen said Malaysia played an important role in this regard, and was taking concrete steps to improve air quality and reduce its greenhouse gas emissions.
-The country had taken concrete steps to decarbonize the transport sector, with electric vehicles and charging stations to be in place by 2030 as part of the National Green Technology Master Plan and the Electric Mobility Blueprint.
+The country had ambitious plans to decarbonize the transport sector, with electric vehicles and charging stations to be in place by 2030 as part of the National Green Technology Master Plan and the Electric Mobility Blueprint.

 He said Malaysia aimed to achieve 2,080MW of renewable energy by 2020 which would reduce CO2 emissions by 7 million tons annually.